-40. Assets under custody
+38. Assets under custody

-As at year-end, the Group has no assets under custody (2020: nil).
+As at year-end, the group has no assets under custody (2021: nil).

-41. Consolidated structured entities
+39. Consolidated structured entities

-The Group assesses whether it has control over structured entities in terms of IFRS 10.
-Where the Group has control over a structured entity it is consolidated in terms of IFRS 10.
-The Group's structured entities are the Capricorn Group Employee Share Ownership Trust and Capricorn Group Employee Share Benefit Trust.
+The group assesses whether it has control over structured entities in terms of IFRS 10.
+Where the group has control over a structured entity it is consolidated in terms of IFRS 10.
+The group's structured entities are the Capricorn Group Employee Share Ownership Trust and Capricorn Group Employee Share Benefit Trust.

-The Group has control over these structured entities, as the trustees are appointed by the Group's board of directors.
+The group has control over these structured entities, as the trustees are appointed by the group's board of directors.
 The structured entities are therefore consolidated.

-No contractual obligation exists for the Group to provide any financial or other support to the consolidated structured entities.
-The Group will provide financial support from time to time for the purchase of shares for the share incentive schemes.
-As at the end of the 2021 financial year, the Group was providing financial support of N\$17.5 million (2020: N\$11.8 million) to the Capricorn Group Employee Share Ownership Trust.
+No contractual obligation exists for the group to provide any financial or other support to the consolidated structured entities.
+The group will provide financial support from time to time for the purchase of shares for the share incentive schemes.
+As at the end of the 2022 financial year, the group was providing financial support of N\$16.9 million (2021: N\$17.5 million) to the Capricorn Group Employee Share Ownership Trust.

-42. Segment information
+40. Segment information

-The Group considers its banking operations in Namibia and Botswana as major operating segments; the other major operating segment is the microlending activities in Namibia.
+The group considers its banking operations in Namibia and Botswana as major operating segments; the other major operating segment is the term lending and related activities in Namibia.
 Other components include property development, asset management and unit trust management.
-However, these components each contribute less than 10% to the Group's revenue, assets and profit for the year.
-Therefore, the Group has no significant components other than banking and microlending in Namibia and banking in Botswana.
-This is in a manner consistent with the internal reporting provided to the chief operating decision-maker, identified as the chief executive officer of the Group.
+However, these components each contribute less than 10% to the group's revenue, assets and profit for the year.
+Therefore, the group has no significant components other than banking and microlending in Namibia and banking in Botswana.
+This is in a manner consistent with the internal reporting provided to the chief operating decision-maker, identified as the Chief Executive Officer of the group.
 The chief operating decision-maker is the person that allocates resources to and assesses the performance of the operating segment(s) of an entity.

-In assessing the performance of the banking operations, the Group chief executive officer reviews the various aggregated revenue streams, the total costs and the assets and liabilities related to the banking activities.
+In assessing the performance of the banking operations, the Group Chief Executive Officer reviews the various aggregated revenue streams, the total costs and the assets and liabilities related to the banking activities.
 The financial information included below is based on the banks' audited annual financial statements which complies with IFRS measurement and recognition criteria.
 In order to reconcile to the statement of comprehensive income and statement of financial position all entities that do not qualify as separate segments, as well as consolidation journal entries, are included in the 'other' column.

 The banking operations in Zambia were classified as a discontinued operation in the prior financial year.
 The sale of the subsidiary was concluded on 4 January 2021.
-Information about this sale transaction is provided in note 43.
+Information about this sale transaction is provided in note 41.

-42. Segment information continued
+40. Segment information continued

-42.1 Entity-wide disclosures
+40.1 Entity-wide disclosures

-42.1.1 Products and services
+40.1.1 PRODUCTS AND SERVICES